KENNETH E. HOBGOOD, FAIA (1949-)

 Year unknown - The Robert and Mary Gelblum Addition, 2302 Fairview, Raleigh NC.
 Unbuilt.

-Sources include: Kenneth Hobgood, Patrick Hobgood, Paul Hobgood, Chuck Lewis, Tonic Construction.
+Sources include: Kenneth Hobgood, Patrick Hobgood, Paul Hobgood, Chuck Lewis.